xdspacelab/openvslam/docs/simple_tutorial.rst

       - `link <https://drive.google.com/open?id=1A_gq8LYuENePhNHsuscLZQPhbJJwzAq4>`__

-After downloading and uncompressing a ``.zip`` file, you will find a movie and a config file under an uncompressed directory.
+After downloading and uncompressing a zip file, you will find a movie and a config file under an uncompressed directory.

 .. code-block:: bash

     $ ls dataset_name_X/
     config.yaml  movie.mp4

 Please put the dataset at the directory you like.